Syntrait/splinux/README.md

 For Proton games, you can skip steps 2-7

-## Is there a limit to how much games can be controlled at once?
+## Is there a limit to how much games can be controlled at once
 I don't think so.

 # Building